gofiber/fiber/docs/context.md

 #### SendString

-Same as Send() but without type assertion.
+Same as `Send()` but without type assertion.
-I suggest using this in production for optimal performance.
+We suggest using this in production when your body is a `string`.

 ```go
 // Function signature